eggry/EmoChat/design_report/README.md

 [![the Persona of Bob](../day2/personas_and_empathy_maps/persona_of_bob.png)](../day2/personas_and_empathy_maps/persona_of_bob.png)
 [![the Empathy Map of Bob](../day2/personas_and_empathy_maps/empathy_map_of_bob.png)](../day2/personas_and_empathy_maps/empathy_map_of_bob.png)
 ### Interview
-To understand the users better, we designed [this questionnaire](../day2/questionnaire.pdf).
+To understand the users better, we designed [*this questionnaire*](../day2/questionnaire.pdf).
 We interviewed 5 college students in SDU.
-The full results of each interview are accessible at [this page](../day2/interview_results/).
+The full results of each interview are accessible at [*this page*](../day2/interview_results/).

 According to the interview, we can conclude that academic stress is the major cause of emotional fluctuation of college students.
 However, severe emotional fluctuation is not so frequent.
 Depends on personality, most people choose to divert attention from the problems, but sometimes, they need other's help.
 Most people share emotions with schoolmates and family.
 And they are more likely to share positive emotions than negative ones.
 Students usually don't share their feelings to Psychological consultant.